Memberships Experts Shop Join Now Login

 • Can I fix this?

-When we think about the postnatal body, how your body feels, functions and looks at 6 weeks postnatal is completely different to how it functions, feels and looks at 12 months + after birth.
-Likewise, how your pelvic floor looks and feels in the early stages of your postnatal recovery is completely different to how it will look and feel when you are 18 months+ postpartum.
+When we think about the postnatal body, how your body feels, functions and looks six weeks postnatal is completely different to how it functions, feels and looks 12 months + after birth.
+Likewise, how your pelvic floor looks and feels in the early stages of your postnatal recovery is completely different to how it will look and feel when you are 18 months postpartum.
 The pelvic floor and pelvic organs need time to heal and return toward their normal range of movement and place within the body.

-According to the prolapse classifications, many women who present for internal assessments at 6 weeks postnatal would be considered to have a pelvic organ prolapse.
+According to the prolapse classifications, many women who present for internal assessments at six weeks postnatal would be considered to have pelvic organ prolapse.

 However, at 6 weeks postnatal, your body is still in a physiological and anatomical altered state.
 If we look at these same women at a later point in their postnatal journey, for many women, the prolapse has significantly improved or no longer exists.